 If you have other strategies that work for you I would be interested in hearing from you.

 Coaching can give you the skills to help you to increase confidence levels for optimum performance, work to your strengths and challenge interference that can get in the way.
-I have been working in this field for about 17 years now.
+I have been working in this field since 2000.
 I coach teenagers, adults, couples and businesses and can see how powerful this work can be.
-I have written a workshop too in this area so if you would like to enhance your skills in a small group environment check out www.mariposacoaching.co.uk/masterclasses for what's on offer.
-Masterclasses are also available to book on eventbrite they are 2.5 hours long at an affordable rate.
+I have written a workshop too in this area so if you would like to enhance your skills in a small group environment check out www.mariposacoaching.co.uk/workshops for what's on offer.
+Workshops are also available to book on eventbrite they are 2.5 hours long at an affordable rate.
 Look forward to seeing you!I can tailor it to your school or college needs too.

 If you are interested in personal coaching I offer a free 30 mins phone consultation so don't hesitate to give me a call on 07811 740580.

 Thank you to Emma Tate from www.careersnearhere.com who inspired this blog.